CMS-Enterprise/ai_explorers/README.md

 - David Kane, <david.kane@cms.hhs.gov>, WETG/DWPS – COR/Technical Advisor
 - Matt Raschka, <matthew.raschka@cms.hhs.gov>, WETG – Technical Advisor

+<a id="CM"></a>
+## CM Pilot

+**Use Case Description**

+The CM pilot is aimed to determine the viability of utilizing AI/ML capabilities available in AWS services to analyze email creating a reliable analysis tool for listening to the Voice of the Customer (VoC).

+**Objective**

+The goal of CM Pilot is to develop a POC that can identify topics, analyze sentiments and identify trends.
+The long term vision includes;
+- Integrate the POC with Education Training and Communication (ETC)
+- Use in IRA
+- Use in compliance
+- Use in Appeals.

+**What Was Completed**

+The CM Pilot cleaned and trained email data that exists in the RDS databases and used in the ML models.
+The models were used to conduct the following RDS Communication analysis;
+- Topic Analysis
+- Sentiment Analysis
+- Time Series Analysis
+- Trend Analysis.

+**GitHub Repo**

+**Contacts**

+- Elizabeth McKenna – CMS
+- Lisa Hesseltine – GDIT
+- Samarat Mondal

 <a id="contributing"></a>
 ## Contributing